Paul-Dempsey/pachde-hc-one/README.md

 - In Rack, choose **Help** / **Open user folder**.
 - Inside this folder, you should see a folder named `plugins-OS-ARCH`, where OS is your operating system (`win`, `mac` or `lin`), and ARCH is the CPU architecture of your Rack (`arm64` for Mac M1 or M2, or `x64`).
 Keep the file browser open so you have the target folder ready.
 Make a note of the OS and ARCH.
 - Downloading the *Release* and the *Latest build* are similar.
+  For a Release, you can download the vcvplugin directly, but latest builds are inside a zip file.
   I recommend using the latest build that doesn't show an error, so I'll explain the latter.
+  Getting a latest build does require that you are signed into github.
+If you don't have a github account, only Releases are available.
 - Click the button to get to the builds: [![Build Status](https://github.com/Paul-Dempsey/pachde-hc-one/actions/workflows/build-plugin.yml/badge.svg)](https://github.com/Paul-Dempsey/pachde-hc-one/actions/workflows/build-plugin.yml).
 - This takes you to the Github **Actions** tab.
 Once there you'll see a list of builds.
 The **main** builds are off the main branch, and the **v2.0.0-beta2** is from the beta 2 release build tag.
 A good build has a circled check mark, and a bad build has a circled x.
 The title is the comment for the top commit in that build.
 Click the title for a good build.
 - On the build page, there is a list under **Artifacts**.
 Click on the OS-ARCH matching your OS and ARCH noted previously.
 This should download a zip containing the plugin file.